The FHA Streamline Refinance : 3 Ways To Reach More U.S. Households

 Force Banks To Remove FHA Streamline Refinance Overlays

-The FHA's stance is that -- irrespective of your credit score or your employment status -- if you're making payments on your mortgage at your current mortgage rate, you're likely to keep making payments on your mortgage if that mortgage rates were lower.
-This is about as "common sense" as mortgages get.
+The FHA's stance is that -- irrespective of your credit score or your employment status -- if you're making payments on your mortgage at your current mortgage rate, you're likely to keep making payments on your mortgage if that mortgage rate was lower.

 - Verifying an applicant's current employment status and 10-year employment history